 - In the case of unsolicited goods, or if it is apparent upon postal delivery that the goods have been damaged or the packaging of the postal item is not in order, refuse acceptance!

-- Note: When returning ordered and already imported goods from third countries, a refund of import duties is not provided for!
+- Note: When returning ordered and already imported goods from third countries, a refund of import duties is not automatically and not generally provided for, but depends on the modalities of the order, the import as well as the reasons for the return (see above question on “What to pay attention to when returning goods?”)!